 If a third party brings suit against a registered firm for recovery of sums owed them, its partners can use set-off to defend against it by showing how this particular third party owes money back.
 An unregistered partnership firm would not have this option.

-Registered partnerships also have additional advantages over unregistered firms regarding contract enforcement, litigation and tax benefits such as depreciation claims and lower tax bills.
+Registered partnerships also have additional advantages over unregistered firms in terms of contract enforcement, litigation, and tax benefits such as depreciation claims and lower tax bills.
 These benefits could significantly impact their bottom lines and make registration of their partnership firm essential for all businesses.

 Advantages of Unregistered Partnership Firms